wangziqi2013/wangziqi2013.github.io/_posts/2018-08-27-what-really-makes-txn-fast.markdown

 then aborts.
 Programmers in this case should prepare for the possibility and some transaction acquire a lock which is not even malloc'ed, or, even worse, the piece of memory is re-allocated to another transaction, causing an unexpected "flicker".

+Using PS or PW scheme seems to dodge the problem of transactions accessing a piece of memory after another transaction frees it, as the array of locks resides in a chunk of memory that will never be freed.
+This, in fact, only addresses part of the problem.
 Even with PS or PW scheme, special care must be taken when memory leaves the system by calling free().
-Logically speaking, the system should have a mechanism that regulates the order in which transaction commits, such that if a transaction calls free() on a piece of memory, then the transaction should be serialized after all concurrent transactions.
 In the example above, imagine that a PS or PW scheme is used instead.
 Transaction A and B behave exactly as described.
+We change the interleaving between A and B.
+This time, transaction B enters validation first, and it successfully commits.
+Before B has a chance to write back uncommitted values, transaction A also commits, and then calls free() on the node.
+Note that in this case, transaction A and B's read sets contain only the pointer that leads to the node, which is not modified by transaction B. In addition, transaction B's write set only contains a word inside the node, while transaction A's write set contains the node pointer.
+Neither A nor B conflicts with each other.
+After A commits, however, transaction B resumes execution and writes into a chunk of memory that has been freed, causing unexpected behavior.
+Note that in this case, the serialization order does not matter at all, since A is serialized after
+B given that B accesses the node before A removes it.